-The management of the Shire's waste is a high priority issue.
-Minimising waste to landfill by improving resource recovery and recycling initiatives, and ensuring those wastes that are landfilled are managed using best practice techniques.
+The management of the Shire's waste is a high priority issue; minimising waste to landfill by improving resource recovery and recycling initiatives, and ensuring those wastes that are landfilled are managed using best practice techniques.

-The Tweed Shire Council Domestic Solid Waste Management Strategy was developed and adopted by Council in 2007.
-The Domestic Solid Waste Management Strategy identifies 35 recommendations to build on the existing recycling initiatives, one of which was the need for a best practice multi-bin system, with dedicated bins for recycling, garbage and green waste.
+The Tweed Shire Council Domestic Solid Waste Management Strategy identifies 35 recommendations to build on the existing recycling initiatives, one of which was the need for a best practice multi-bin system, with dedicated bins for recycling, garbage and green waste.
 Council is now participating in a regional waste management strategy process with other Northern Rivers Councils.